t-davidson/audience-engagement-replication/README.md

-# audience-engagement-replication
-Replication materials for "Audience Engagement and the Dynamics of Online Activism"
+Replication materials for "Audience Engagement and the Dynamics of Online Activism: The Far-Right and Facebook", forthcoming in *Mobilization*.

+# Contents
+TODO: Describe file structure